ibexa/documentation-developer/docs/tutorials/generic_field_type/5_add_a_field.md

 ![Selecting Point 2D from sidebar](menu_point2d.png)

-Here, you can fill in coordinates of your point, e.g. 3, 5.
+Here, you can fill in coordinates of your point, for example, 3, 5.
 Provided coordinates are used as a title for a new point.

 ![Creating Point 2D](creating_new_point2d.png)